YahooArchive/express-prep-client/README.md

 </script>
 ```

-And this is really the only thing you need to do in your templates to get ready to roll!
-In the example above, we are reling on the default trigger (`app.init()`) to initialize the application in the client side, but you can customize that as well.
+And this is really the only thing you need to do in your templates.
+In the example above, we are reling on the default trigger (`app.init()`, which returns a promise) to initialize the application in the client side, but you can customize that as well.

 ### Custom initialization